syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 To render a ComboBox item, you should set the [`type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `ComboBox` .
 You can further customize the ComboBox item through [`RibbonComboBoxSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) by using the `e-ribbon-comboboxsettings` tag helper, which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.

-#### AllowFiltering
+#### Filtering

-You can make use of [`AllowFiltering`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property which specifies whether to show the filter bar (search box) of the combobox.
-The filter action retrieves matched items through the filtering event based on the characters typed in the search TextBox.
+You can make use of [`AllowFiltering`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property which provides built-in support for filtering data items.
+As soon as you start typing characters in the control, the filter operation initiates automatically.
 If no match is found, the value of the noRecordsTemplate property will be displayed.
 By default the value is false.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}